Murrieta Dental Bridges

 Span: The span is the distance of the alveolar ridge between the natural teeth.
 This is the area where the bridge will go.

-A resin-bonded bridge: A resin-bonded bridge is a dental tool that connects a false tooth, called a pontic, to the outside of real teeth.
+A resin-bonded bridge:Ā A resin-bonded bridge is a dental tool.
+It connects a false tooth, called a pontic, to the outer sides of real teeth.
 These real teeth should be untouched or only slightly changed.

 Conclusion